tobixen/thrash-protect/INSTALL.md

 ------------

-This will only work on linux, it depends on reading stats from the /proc directory.
+This will only work on linux, it depends on reading stats from the /proc directory, it depends on python 3 (python 2.5 or higher should probably work - and an old version of the script was backported to python 2.4).

-The script is made for python 3, but will probably work on 2.5 and newer.
-There exists a branch for python 2.4, but it's not maintained.
 No other dependencies.

 The box or VM running thrash-protect needs to be set up with swap, or